MarkTakken/kf2vecFSW/README.md

 ###### Input:
 **$INPUT_DIR** is an input directory that should contain a k-mer frequency count file for the query species in `.kf` format (output of the `get_frequencies` command). **$MODEL_DIR** is the folder where model named `classifier_model.ckpt` is located. **$OUTPUT_DIR** is the directory where `classes.out` will be stored. **-seed** is the random seed (default 28).
 ###### Output:
-The output is `classes.out` tab-delimited file stored in a user-defined repository.
+The output is a `classes.out` tab-delimited file stored in a user-defined repository.
 The file contains information about each query sequence, assigned subtree number, and probability values for top as well as all other classes.

 Train models for subtrees
 ------------